Last Updated on December 20, 2021 by Rat Race Running

 There are two main schools of thought in the stock market, fundamental analysis, and technical analysis.

-Fundamental analysis uses company earnings, assets, debts, and other company information to determine the prospective price of a share.
+Fundamental analysis uses company earnings, assets, debts, and other company information to determine the prospective price.

 Fundamentalist investors sell when the price of a stock reaches its fair value or the amount that researchers think is the right price for the stock.